MNQuantum/QuantumSimulator/README.md

 a multi-index is equal to the squared magnitude of the corresponding entry of the tensor.
 Measuring a register changes the state of the register.

-This file is open source under the GPL License.
-See the LICENSE file for more details.
-If you use the code in any way, please credit the author and include a link to the repository.

 # Credits

 Written by David Radcliffe (dradcliffe@gmail.com)